 Isn’t it crazy how popular Van Life is??
 A few years ago, you never read about people converting a van to live in it full-time.
 Especially in the US as we love our comforts so much.
 2023 – we have an updated post on car camping 101 with information on the build out of our van.

 Six years ago we wondered if we could work on the road or live on the road full-time.
 We knew we couldn’t do it in a tent, and knew we didn’t want a motorhome.
-Instead, we rented a teardrop hooked it up to our beloved jeep and took two weeks driving up the coast and living.
+We rented a teardrop hooked it up to our beloved jeep and spent two weeks driving up the coast and living.
 We lived, worked and enjoyed the freedom.
 It was very liberating.
-Ever since we wonder out loud, often, about how we can make it happen again.
+Ever since we wonder out loud, very often, about how we can make it happen again.
 Honestly, I have a feeling I could be a nomad.
 Lenny on the other side, he is not quite that ready yet.
 Our business makes it hard to live the van life full-time; but if we could do a few days here and there during the week, on top of being aways on weekends, we would be thrilled.

 - Outdoor Wooded Look – we do not want heavy wood paneling in the van, nor do we want big chunky wood furniture.
 Why?
 We feel it will be too heavy and we do not want to weight down the van.

 - Permanent Sleeping Area – we want something that will convert, it would be great to have a dining area, that can function as living, working and at night sleeping.

 - Built In Stove – we want the stove to be portable as we love to cook outside.
 It is fine for early morning coffee sessions to be inside when cold, otherwise we want to be out as much as possible.